cyverse-de/cyverse-de.github.io/api/endpoints/app-metadata.md

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

-## Get a Tool by ID

-Secured Endpoint: GET /tools/{tool-id}

-Delegates to apps: GET /tools/{tool-id}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the apps service documentation for more information.

 ## Permanently Deleting an App

 Secured Endpoint: POST /admin/apps/shredder